wrightrocket/webhook.site/webhookscript.markdown

 ### Validate request

 In this example, we use a common method of verifying webhooks by taking a hash of its contents concatenated to a secret.
-It demonstrates the way WebhookScript can get various information about the request by using the `get_variable()` function, as well as string concatenation, hashing, if statements and returning responses with content, status codes and headers.
+It demonstrates the way WebhookScript can get various information about the request by using the `get_variable()` function, as well as string concatenation, hashing, if statements and returning responses with content, status codes and headers using `respond()`.

 #### ```javascript

 verification_secret = "JHRlc3RTY3JpcHRTZWNyZXQ";
 verification_challenge = get_variable("request.header.x-request-verification");
 verification_result = hash_sha256(get_variable('request.content') + verification_secret);